pabloferz/DLPack.jl/README.md

 ```

 If the python tensor has more than one dimension and the memory layout is
-row-major the array returned by `DLPack.wrap` has its dimensions reversed.
+row-major the array returned by `DLPack.from_dlpack` has its dimensions reversed.
 Let us illustrate this now by importing a `torch.Tensor` via the
 `PythonCall` package: